jabney/swiftSet/README.md

 // The `x` axis represents the items in the set, and the `y` axis represents
 // the frequency of that item's occurrence in the original array.
 Value 1 has
 // two entries, value 2 has three, and 3 has one entry.
 This reflects the
-// composition original array [1, 1, 2, 2, 2, 3] although the order of items
+// composition of the original array [1, 1, 2, 2, 2, 3] although the order
-// is undefined.
-The internal histogram contains enough information to rebuild
+// of items is undefined.
+The internal histogram contains enough information
-// the original array except for the order of its items.
+// to rebuild the original array except for the order of its items.
 ```

 There's no interface in `Set` that exposes the structure of the histogram.
 If you wish to make use of this type of data, construct a `Histogram` object, which is available with `swiftSet`.
 See the [Histogram](#histogram) class documentation below.